shaik1002/biggitlabbomb/doc/ci/secrets/gcp_secret_manager.md

 ## Troubleshooting

-### Error: The size of mapped attribute `google.subject` exceeds the 127 bytes limit
+### `The size of mapped attribute google.subject exceeds the 127 bytes limit` error

-Long branch paths can cause a job to fail with this error, because the [`assertion.sub` attribute](id_token_authentication.md#token-payload) becomes longer than 127 characters:
+A long merge request branch name can cause a job to fail with the following error if [the `assertion.sub` attribute](id_token_authentication.md#token-payload) is more than 127 characters:

 ```plaintext
 ERROR: Job failed (system failure): resolving secrets: failed to exchange sts token: googleapi: got HTTP response code 400 with body: